Getting Started for Video Conferences

 1. Go to the Configuration → Recording and streaming section.

-2. To configure RTMP streaming, go to the RTMP stream menu and set the required parameters: host server, RTMP application, stream name/key, username, and password.
-Additionally, you can configure delay, automate the start, and stop of the RTMP stream.
+2. To configure the RTMP stream, go to the RTMP stream menu and set the necessary parameters: host server, RTMP application, stream name/key, username, and password.
+You can also set up delay and automate the start and stop of the RTMP stream.

-3. To configure streaming via the SAP protocol, go to the SAP stream menu.
-You can specify the streaming address and port, and enable automatic start and stop of the stream.
+3. To configure broadcasting via the SAP protocol, go to the SAP stream menu.
+You can specify the broadcast address and port, and enable automatic start and stop of the broadcast.

-4. To stream an event via the NDI protocol, go to the NDI stream menu and specify the stream name.
+4. To broadcast an event using the NDI protocol, go to the NDI stream menu and specify the stream name.

 For any of the streaming methods you can enable automatic start and ending of broadcasting (when the meeting starts and ends).